tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Time-Writeup.md

 ![shell](/assets/{{ imgDir }}/shell.png)

-Next, we start a netcat listener by executing `nc -lvnp 443` and resend [the request]({{path}}#malicious-JSON) which contained our malicious JSON object.
+Next, we start a netcat listener by executing `nc -lvnp 443` and resend [the request]({{path}}#malicious-JSON-send) which contained our malicious JSON object.
 After a couple of seconds, the listener receives a connection and we obtain a shell on the target!

 # Privilege Escalation
 When enumerating a target for privilege escalation possiblities, it is common to check for cron jobs.
 These are configurations which define at what times, dates or intervals to execute certain tasks.
 When searching for scheduled tasks, it is important to not only stop at cron jobs but to also investigate systemd timers.

 Systemd timers are similar to cron jobs in the sense that their main purpose is to run tasks at a specific point in time.
-A key difference, however, is that systemd timers are more complex and offer a greater flexibility.
+A key difference, however, is that systemd timers are more complex and offer greater flexibility.
 For example, each timer corresponds to a systemd service which represents the task that the systemd timer executes when triggered.

-In addition, systemd timers can be enabled or disabled with the prefix `systemctl enable/disable` and be started or stopped with the prefix `systemtl start/stop`.
+In addition, systemd timers can be enabled or disabled with the prefix `systemctl enable/disable` and be started or stopped with the prefix `systemctl start/stop`.
 Apart from this, systemd timers can also be triggered on more complex conditions than cron jobs.
 For example, it is possible for a systemd timer to execute its corresponding service a couple of minutes after boot or when a device is plugged into a USB port.

 ![timers](/assets/{{ imgDir }}/timers.png)